 On View in Manhattan

 Altmann died on February 7, 2011 in Los Angeles.
-She is survived by her sons, Charles, James and Peter, a daughter, Margie, six grandchildren and two great-grandchildren.
+She is survived by her three sons, Charles, James and Peter, her daughter, Margie, six grandchildren and two great-grandchildren.